rpm-software-management/dnf5/doc/best_practices/documentation_strings.rst

     std::vector<std::string> split(std::string text, std::string delimiter, int max_items);

-We also reference DNF 4 and libdnf 0.x API classes, methods, attributes or functions that the subject of the documentation replaces by using @replaces command followed with a description of the replaced entity:
+We also reference DNF 4 and libdnf5 0.x API classes, methods, attributes or functions that the subject of the documentation replaces by using @replaces command followed with a description of the replaced entity:

   * <project>:<path>:class:<ClassName>